 The hallmarks of localized scleroderma are inflammation and thickening of the skin due to excessive levels of a structural protein called collagen.
 Localized scleroderma is relatively mild, and commonly affects only a few areas of the body — usually the skin or muscles.
 Internal organs are typically not affected.

 Localized scleroderma is sometimes called morphea, which is also the term used to describe the disease’s skin symptoms.
 Different types of morphea depend on the parts of the body affected and the patterns of abnormal skin.

 Systemic scleroderma is typically classified into two types, based on the extent of skin symptoms.
 One is limited cutaneous systemic scleroderma, or simply limited scleroderma.
 The other is diffuse cutaneous systemic scleroderma, also known as just diffuse systemic scleroderma.
 A rare type of systemic scleroderma, sine sclerosis, damages internal organs but does not thicken the skin.

 Limited scleroderma is the more common version of the systemic form.
-The skin thickening is less widespread and typically confined to areas below the elbows, hands, fingers, and face.
+The skin thickening is less widespread, and typically confined to areas below the arms, hands, fingers, and face.
 Some patients have problems in the lungs and gastrointestinal tract.
 Limited scleroderma usually develops slowly over several years.